dcmi/dctap-python/docs/elements/shapeID/index.rst

 A shape identifier is typically a plain :term:`Literal` or an :term:`IRI`.

-If no **shapeID** is provided, a default shape identifier will be assigned (":default").
+If no **shapeID** is provided, a default shape identifier will be assigned ("default").
 A different default shape identifier may be configured, as described in the section :ref:`config`.
 For example:

 .. csv-table::
    :file: shapeID.csv